OpenGlobalMind/old-ogm-wiki/Meetings/Meta Project Planning, 2021-07-16.md

 	- Project
 		- built from Project Template ([[Everything is a Project]])

+## Ideas Bucket (cf. icebox, backlog, great weird ideas, agile stories)

+- A way to see the dependency hierarchy of project plans
+- List of tasks that people can choose to tackle
+- Table view of .md file contents
+- Hashtag norms for labeling tasks, projects, etc.

+## Challenges Bucket

+- very few people know how to use Massive Wiki
+- power tools are hard to use unless you're a sophisticated user

 ## Idea Bucket for This Meeting

 - "Pete's Cinematic Universe"